scherian03033/AutoBackup/Notes.md

 a. add a snar set ID to the filename.
 b. when deleting a snar file, move it to a date-keyed name instead.
 Will need some care around handling L1 and L2 snar files - done
 c. when creating a new backup, purge all backups for that target and level that are older than the purge period for that level.
 Given the decreasing retention period as level goes up, no higher level backup should ever exist when its lower level dependency has been purged.

 It turned out this was not a bug at all.
 The snar file is not required when restoring tar files.
 You just have to restore the files in the right order.
+### D2: NAS Scheduler doesn't run scripts
 ####Problem####
 Synology scripts were not running from the scheduler but ran fine from command line.
 ####Solution####
 There is almost no PATH loaded when scripts are run from the scheduler.
 This means you have to provide absolute paths for everything, including other scripts sourced from the running script and utilities.
 Synology also couldn't handle "date -v" so find was used for purging.

 #TO DO
-* Thorough code walkthrough / unit test
 * Thorough system test
+* Fix case of snar present, dependent tar missing, still does incremental

 ## DONE
 * Dynamically check OS and set up tar, chunk, paste using uname -a.